Santiago de Compostela, Rías Baixas, Ribeiro, Ribeira Sacra, Valdeorras, Bierzo & León

 The Fefiñanes Palace occupies half of the main square of the seaside village of Cambados, the most important wine town in Rías Baixas.
 Part of the beautiful 17th-century estate is home to the Palacio de Fefiñanes winery, which still belongs to a branch of the noble family who built the palace.
 Fefiñanes is one of the oldest and most storied producers of Albariño.
 The fresh young Albariño de Fefiñanes is bottled with the same label as in its first vintage in 1928.
 It ferments in stainless steel today, and is bottled shortly after fermentation finishes, yielding a top quality “vino del año” style.
 Fefiñanes helped pioneer the aging of Albariño in barrel with 1583, a rounder, fuller wine that exemplifies the versatility of the grape.
 The most famous wine from this producer is surely the III Año, a stunningly complex example of aged and ageworthy Albariño that spends over two years aging on its lees in stainless steel before release.
 Between its beautiful location and top quality wines, Palacio de Fefiñanes is a must for any wine lover visiting the Rías Baixas.

-• Lagar de Costa winery visit
+• Santiago Roma winery visit

 • Albamar winery visit

-• Dinner at Quinta de San Amaro
+• Dinner at Pepe Vieira

-• Overnight Quinta de San Amaro, Rías Baixas
+• Overnight Pepe Vieira Hotel, Rías Baixas

 Albamar Winery Visit